 - Protect your home and everything in it.
 When the air is excessively dry, moisture gets pulled from your home’s finishes such as the paint, drywall, wood floors and trim, causing them to shrink, crack and warp.
 This can also damage or ruin your wood furniture, artwork, musical instruments and books.

-To learn more about the benefits of using an air humidifier in your San Diego home this summer, contact us at Sherlock Heating & Air Conditioning.
+To learn more about the benefits of using an air humidifier in your San Diego home this summer, contact us at Sherlock Plumbing, Heating & Air.